Skip to code content (skip section selection)

 Right Turn Radius (3)

 1. All entrances and exits are subject to approval by the town and/or NCDOT.
-Widths exceeding these standards may be approved by the Planning Director or Town Engineer, depending on the use.
+Widths exceeding these standards by up to 20% may be approved by the Planning Director or Town Engineer, depending on the use.
+Elsewhere a variance is required.

 2. Width excludes median.
 20 foot unobstructed pavement required on both sides of median, excluding landscape islands.